 Our Organization Provides

-- Safe temporary shelter.
+- Safe, temporary emergency shelter.

 - Connections to area human services and the community.

-- Access to clean water, hygiene services, information and hope
+- Access to clean water, hygiene services, information, and hope.

 - Positive, helpful, caring and knowledgeable people.